kedmyster/cincopa/services.markdown

   description: |-
     * Provide advice to executive management and Board members on issues relating to shareholder value & corporate performance
-    * Work to ensure that Boards are giving, or receiving, fair value
+    * Work to ensure that boards are giving, or receiving, fair value
 layout: services
 ---